 - We declare that scientists [people]* of all walks of life should adopt the aforementioned goals and participate in meeting at all levels to apply these principals.

-*Mara G. Haseltine : to include all “people” not just scientists
+*Suggestion from the artist Mara G. Haseltine change word scientist to all “people”

-R. Grantham, 1992, Conference Report of the Lyon CNRS Colloque on Modelling Geotherapy for Global Changes, Global Environmental Change, 2:66-67
+- R. Grantham, 1992, Conference Report of the Lyon CNRS Colloquium on Modeling Geotherapy for Global Changes, Global Environmental Change, 2:66-67

 - Grantham (1993) Reflections after the Lyon colloquium on Geotherapy and the Rio Earth Summit on Environment and Development, Global Bioethics, 6:1, 75-84